 More than ever before, learning has become central to employment.
-Most successful companies strive to make sure that their employees continue learning and growing their skills long after finishing their formal education.
+Most successful companies strive to make sure that their employees continue learning and developing their skills long after finishing their formal education.

 Instead, it can be an organic, supplemental process that can even take the form of an eLearning course.
-An LMS takes your employees on a learning journey that occurs alongside workplace productivity.
+A LMS platform takes your employees on a learning journey that occurs alongside workplace productivity.

 The Biggest Benefits of Enterprise LMS Solutions